mkats4412/systools/README.md

-# notes - terminal base note taking script.
+# notes - terminal base note app using bash script.

 - this works with vim
 - put your idea for terminal